MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/migrate-to-windows-app-sdk/case-study-1.md

 3. Also in **File Explorer**, now locate the corresponding folder in the target project that you created.
 The path to that folder is **PhotoLabWinUI** > **PhotoLabWinUI** > **Assets**.
 Paste into that folder the asset files and the subfolder that you just copied, and accept the prompt to replace any files that already exist in the destination.

-4. In your target project in Visual Studio, in **Solution Explorer**, with the **Assets** folder expanded, add to the **Samples** folder the contents of the **Samples** subfolder on disk (which you just pasted).
+4. In your target project in Visual Studio, in **Solution Explorer**, with the **Assets** folder expanded, you'll see in the **Samples** folder the contents of the **Samples** subfolder (which you just pasted).
 You can hover the mouse pointer over the asset files.
 A thumbnail preview will appear for each, confirming that you've replaced/added the asset files correctly.

 ## Migrate the ImageFileInfo model